OpenChain-Project/License-Compliance-Specification/3.0/en/openchain-license-compliance-3.0.md

 ## 2 - Terms and definitions

 For the purposes of this document, the following terms and definitions apply.
+These terms and definitions only apply to this specific version of the specification.

 ### 2.1 - compliance artifacts